JefferyVin/jefferyvin.github.io/source/Diary/index.md

 Dad made me feel bad yesterday, I realized I want to understand things deep and with a steady foundation.

+# Oct 3, 2024

+Ok productivity on KD, looked through some faculty in uiuc, dont know who I want to work with.
+I do have some inferiority complex academic wise.
+I want to read all the kd paper tomorrow so time to sleep.

 <br>
 <br>
 <br>